 Bike Across Belgium

-One of the “World’s Coolest Bike Tour”
+One of the “World’s Coolest Bike Tours”

 — Bicycling Magazine, August 2015

 There is nothing quite like biking through Belgium’s contrasting landscape of flatlands in Flanders and the rolling hills in French speaking Wallonia.
 It is truly a cyclist’s dream, and home to arguably the most scenic cycling in Europe.
 There are miles of bicycle paths that zig zag along romantic canals and wind their way between quaint towns, charming castles, outdoor cafés and incredible restaurants.
 This combination of bicycle infrastructure, gorgeous scenery, delicious food and varied culture help explain why cycling is the country’s national sport.
-For pedaling aficionados, Belgium is a bicycling, foodie and craft beer mecca to include on your Bicycle Vacation Bucket List.
+For pedaling aficionados, Belgium is a bicycling, foodie and craft beer mecca to include on your bicycle vacation bucket list.

 The Outside Magazine Award-Winning Addition to our “Bike Across” Tour Collection

 In Belgium, the beer culture is at a level of refinement, depth and complexity that easily rivals any renown wine region.
 There are 1,130+ beers brewed in Belgium.
 In addition to six Trappist ales and other abbey beers, it churns out lagers such as Stella Artois and Jupiler.
 Tipplers can also choose from an array of wheat beers, brown ales, red beers, golden ales, saison beers based on old farmhouse recipes, and any number of regional brews.
-Our new Belgium bike tour gives you access to more boutique breweries than any other European bicycle tour.
+Our Belgium bike tour gives you access to more boutique breweries than any other European bicycle tour.
 This is a dream cycling vacation!

 - Visit Luxembourg, Belgium and the Netherlands by bike

-- Tour the UNESCO World Heritage Site of Leuven
+- Tour the UNESCO World Heritage site of Leuven

 Day by Day

 Welcome!
-Meet us at 12:30 pm for introductions and a light lunch.
+We'll meet at 12:30 pm for introductions and a light lunch.
 We start with a warm-up ride in the cozy village of Clervaux in Luxembourg.
 Clervaux was once destroyed by allied bombs in WWII but now the castle hosts a photography museum known as the Family of Man.
 Top photographers such as Robert Capa, Henri Cartier-Bresson and Ansel Adams are featured, and is the perfect start to an action-packed journey.